vriesm060/react-native-course/README.md

 }
 ```

-Create a stack navigator tree using createStackNavigator function.
+Create a stack navigator tree using the **createStackNavigator** function.
+Within this tree you can then place the different screens available, like so:

 `<Stack.Screen name="NewsList" component={NewsListScreen} />`

 Setup a screen as part of a stack navigator.
-Name is relevant for moving between one screen to another.
+The name is relevant for moving between one screen to another in the navigator and give it a component to render.

-Using React Navigation will give screens a navigation prop, which has methods like goBack and navigate.

-Navigate will automatically give a back button.
+>Using React Navigation will give screens a navigation prop, which has methods like goBack and navigate.
+Navigate will automatically give the screen a back button.
+You have the option to turn this off.

-**Moving between screens like this:**
+You can move between screens within a stack by using the `navigate` method:

 `props.navigation.navigate('NewsDetails')`

-### Tabs navigation
+## Tabs navigation
 ```
 <Tabs.Navigator>
   <Tabs.Screen name="Home" component={HomeNavigator} />